 |15 kW Solar PV

-The replacement of heat mats with more efficient systems was considered, but given the intermittent use of this equipment and the small heated area, the solution was considered uneconomic with a long payback period and a small return on investment.
-However, the auditor suggested replacing the heat mats if they fail over time.
+The replacement of heat mats with more efficient systems was considered, but given the intermittent use of this equipment and the small heated area, the solution was deemed uneconomic with a long payback period and a small return on investment.
+The auditor suggested replacing the heat mats if they fail over time.

-The nursery has proceeded with the installation of a slightly smaller 12-kW solar PV system The savings have been made have been measured in a Measurement and Verification (M&V) process as outlined in Table 2.
+The nursery has proceeded with the installation of a slightly smaller 12-kW solar PV system.
+The savings have been measured in a Measurement and Verification (M&V) process as outlined in Table 2.

 Table 2.
 Estimated and Actual energy and costs savings from Solar PV.